HomeLatest NewsIndustryTwitter’s tension with government pushes Koo up to the ladder

 Advertisement

-Meanwhile, Koo, the Indian startup plans to expand in Southeast Asia, Africa, South America and Eastern Europe, into countries where English is not the dominant language.
+Meanwhile, Koo, the Indian plans to expand in Southeast Asia, Africa, South America and Eastern Europe, into countries where English is not the dominant language.

 Get the day's headlines from Tech Observer straight in your inbox